It is defined as any instability in blood pressure that can lead to inadequate arterial blood flow to the organs.

 - Low systemic vascular resistance.

-- Left ventricular systolic dysfunction.
+- We left ventricular systolic dysfunction.

 - Diastolic dysfunction of the left ventricle.